ahdee/workshop.PSPG-245B.2/README.md

 # Hands on Workshop ( this will constitute the bulk of the time spent )

-* We will start off with basic data mining.
-To begin with will learn how to directly download mutation data from R.  There are many sources and API's however here will be using  cbioportal.
+* We will start with basic data mining.
+To kick off, we will learn how to directly download public datasets using R. There are various sources and APIs available, but in this workshop, we will be utilizing cBioPortal
-* Although this is not a course in R per se, but you will learn how to manipulate/wrangle a the mutation data.frame.
+* Although this workshop is not an R course, we will cover the basics of the language and how to handle datasets, as well as create basic plots such as,

-* Subset type of mutations.
+    + Subset type of mutations.
-* Aggregate by attributes such as types of mutations.
+    + Aggregate by attributes such as types of mutations.
-* Query ( eg. for specific variants )
+    + Query ( eg. for specific variants )
-* Tabulate mutations ( eg. frequency tables ) .
+    + Tabulate mutations ( eg. frequency tables ) .
-* How to identify what could be potentially be pathogenic and cross reference it with existing data.
+    + How to identify what could be potentially be pathogenic and cross reference it with existing data.
-* How to take existing mutation data and predict possible actionable targets for either druggability, diagnostic or prognosis.
+    + How to take existing mutation data and predict possible actionable targets for either druggability, diagnostic or prognosis.
-* You will also learn a few ways to plot the data.
+    + You will also learn a few ways to plot the data.
-* Basic plotting of your mutation table.
+    + Basic plotting of your mutation table.
-* How to generate figures to look for total burden across different chromosome/regions.
+    + How to generate figures to look for total burden across different chromosome/regions.
-* Potentially – how to analyse mutational signatures (if there is time)
+    + In addition we will cover the basics of RNAseq and how to do basic comparisons, pathway analysis, correlations as well identify outliers for single sample.